Building America’s

 one hometown at a time.

 Communities tied to the economic engine of America’s sustainably managed forests today have a new economic opportunity with global impact.
-In central Louisiana, green technology leader SunGas Renewables is taking a pioneering role through its subsidiary project, Beaver Lake Renewable Energy.
+In central Louisiana, low carbon fuels technology leader SunGas Renewables, in partnership with C2X, is taking a leading role in the growth of the advanced biofuels industry through its flagship project, Beaver Lake Renewable Energy.

-Repurposing the former International Paper site in Rapides Parish that closed in 2009, the Beaver Lake Renewable Energy project will breathe fresh life into the community starting with a nearly $2 billion constructed facility.
-It is expected to create more than 1,150 construction jobs and more than 100 local operation positions.
-The completed facility is projected to generate nearly 400,000 metric tons of green methanol marine fuel per year for use in the new methanol-fueled fleet of shipping container vessels for the global logistics company, A.P.
-Moller-Maersk.
-The new Beaver Lake facility is the first of several facilities planned by SunGas to supply Maersk with green methanol.
+Repurposing the former International Paper site in Rapides Parish that closed in 2009, the Beaver Lake Renewable Energy project will breathe fresh life into the community.
+The approximately $2.4 billion facility is expected to create more than 1,150 construction jobs and more than 100 direct hire positions.
+The completed facility is projected to generate approximately 500,000 metric tons of green methanol per year for use as fuel and as a chemical feedstock.
+The Beaver Lake facility will be the first of several facilities planned by SunGas and C2X to supply green methanol.

 Green methanol for marine shipping fuel is fast becoming a fuel of choice for decarbonizing the global shipping industry.
 Today, the world’s commercial vessels consume around 300 million tons of fuel every year making shipping accountable for around 3% of global carbon emissions, according to the Maersk McKinney Moller Center for Zero Carbon Shipping.
 According to the International Renewable Energy Agency (IRENA), by 2050 green methanol (bio-methanol and e-methanol) are expected to reach approximately 500 million tons per year.